Gnomeball/Advent-of-Code/2021/README.md

 11. Kinda fun
 12. < Skipped this one >
-13. Not too bad, though feels like complexity is a little up and down this year 14.
+13. Not too bad, though feels like complexity is a little up and down this year
-15. < Furthest I've gotten in actuality >
+14. This took longer than it ought to
+15. Who even needs Dijsktra?
 16.
 17.
 18.